Texas ice storm leaves hundreds of thousands without power

 Austin Energy tells customers it can't determine when power will be restored

-More than 300,000 homes across the state are without power as of Thursday afternoon.
+A little over 280,000 homes across the state are without power as of Thursday evening.
 Temperatures are as low as 29 degrees in South Central Texas and as low as 27 degrees in parts of Austin and San Antonio.

 The power outages are further complicated by a lack of information from city officials.
 On Thursday, Austin Mayor Kirk Watson vowed his office would be more communicative going forward.
 He said a press conference addressing the storm, and the outages, "should have happened before now."